 If the amount of input tax incurred by a business in respect of exempt supplies ('exempt input tax') is insignificant, the business may be regarded as fully taxable (ie the input tax may be recovered in full).
 The de minimis limit is the threshold below which the exempt input tax is regarded as insignificant.
 The main test for the de minimis limit is supplemented by two simplified tests; if either simplified test is passed, there is no need to apply the main test.

-Test 1 - the total input tax is no more than £625 on average and the value of exempt supplies is no more than 50% of the value of all supplies.
+Simplified test 1 - the input tax is de minimis if the total input tax is no more than £625 on average and the value of exempt supplies is no more than 50% of the value of all supplies.

-Test 2 – the total input tax incurred less input tax directly attributable to taxable supplies is no more than £625 per month on average and the value of exempt supplies is not more than 50% of all supplies.
-The two simplified tests compliment the original test and if the business satisfies any of the tests it will be treated as fully taxable for that period.
-The business must undertake a calculation for each VAT return period and an annual calculation to confirm that the input tax remains under the de minimis.
+Simplified test 2 – the input tax is de minimis if the total input tax incurred less input tax directly attributable to taxable supplies is no more than £625 per month on average and the value of exempt supplies is not more than 50% of all supplies.